Study Photo Media in Auckland at Whitecliffe, New Zealand's leading arts and design school.

 Whitecliffe Photo Media graduates are articulate, technically skilled and creative image-makers.
 They have a good understanding of industry standards and a strong belief in their ability to communicate effectively in the contemporary environment.

 Photography and other lens-based media are integral to many top contemporary artists' practices both nationally and internationally.
-The Photo Media major at Whitecliffe College focuses on both technical and conceptual learning in order that students can fully engage with this challenging medium.
-The program is committed to an understanding of both analogue and digital media as well as an engagement with photographic art history and contemporary critical thinking.
+The Photo Media major at Whitecliffe focuses on both technical and conceptual learning in order that students can fully engage with this challenging medium.
+The programme is committed to an understanding of both analogue and digital media as well as an engagement with photographic art history and contemporary critical thinking.

-The course is underpinned by teaching the necessary skills, techniques, and methodologies to foster students' creative, practical, and contextual development.
+The programme is underpinned by teaching the necessary skills, techniques, and methodologies to foster students' creative, practical, and contextual development.
 The emergence of an artistic practice through a variety of creative media is an integral part of the photo media major at Whitecliffe and students develop their creative potential while gaining skills and an understanding of professional practice applicable to the photographic industry.

 The delivery of technical instruction and an understanding of professional practices in areas such as intellectual copyright ensure graduating students have currency in the commercial environment.